How Can Shein Clean Up Its Act?

 Second, Ramp Up Reusable Clothing Programme

 While a reusable programme is nice, the current output and materials that the clothing has don’t support it very well.
 Shein's production of so many items every day means customers reselling their clothes on Shein’s platform are competing with Shein itself on their own turf.
-Combined with clothing made of cheap materials, the quality of the clothing is not destined to last for more than a year.
+Combined with clothing made of cheap materials, the chances anyone can find a seller could be slim.

 If Shein reduced the number of clothing items it put in its store every day, this could allow for better materials to be used.
 Not only that, but it would allow Shein to focus on improving this system to make it stand out more.